learn-co-curriculum/fe-css-fundamentals/README.md

 - CSS allows us to style our HTML pages.
 - CSS has three distinct formats, although external CSS is considered the best option for styling websites.
 - CSS provides a wide range of selectors to select different elements.
 Get to know them all.
-- The more specific a selector the more authority it has.
+- The more specific a selector, the more authority it has.
-- Some properties are inherited from a parent element, some are not.
+- Some properties are inherited from a parent element and others are not.
 - Colors can be specified using color names, hex, rgb, rgba, hsl, or hsla.
-- There are a wide range of font properties to sdjust your text.
+- There are a wide range of font properties to adjust your text.
-- We can load web fonts that might not be available on the site vistors computer by telling our CSS to load them from our server instead.
+- We can load web fonts that might not be available on the site visitor's computer by telling our CSS to load them from our server instead.
 - Comments in CSS are written like `/* this */`.

 ## Resources